jasminepvo/100-days-of-code/log.md

 ### Day 3: May 31, Tuesday

 **Today's Progress**: [The Odin Project Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations) at 81%.
-Completing JavaScript Basics - Lesson 10: Fundamentals Pt.
+Completed JavaScript Basics - Lesson 10: Fundamentals Pt.
 4(Loops, Test Driven Development, Practice Problem: helloWorld, repeatString, reverseString, removeFromArray).

 **Thoughts** Good refresher of for and while loops.
 I was able to easily code the practice problems on paper and match up to the solution.
 Thoughts on individual exercises: helloWorld - simple test